-The department head should evaluate the information received and respond to the employee as quickly as possible, conferring with the immediate supervisor, the division PES member, and Human Resources.
+The department head should evaluate the information received and respond to the employee as quickly as possible, conferring with the immediate supervisor, the division member of the Senior Leadership Team (SLT) and Human Resources.
 The department head's response should be presented to the employee, the immediate supervisor and Human Resources in writing.

 The employee may be accompanied by another college employee during meetings associated with any of the above steps.

 Appealing the Grievance